pip-services/pip-services-docs/content/en/node/expressions/variants/abstract_variant_operations.md

 - **returns**: [Variant](../variant) - result variant object.

 #### in
-Performs IN operation for two variants.
+Performs the IN operation for two variants.

 > `public` in(value1: [Variant](../variant), value2: [Variant](../variant)): [Variant](../variant)